entropicalabs/entropica_qaoa/README.md

 pip install --upgrade entropica_qaoa
 ```

-If you want to run the Demo Notebooks, you will additionally need to install `scikit-learn` and `scikit-optimize`, which can also be installed using pip:
+If you want to run the Demo Notebooks, you will additionally need to install `scikit-learn` and `scikit-optimize`, which can be done as follows:

 ```bash
 pip install scikit-learn && pip install scikit-optimize